neo-project/docs/docs/en-us/basic/consensus/consensus_algorithm.md

 - For speaker:

-  1. Select transactions from memory pool according to consensus policy after *T<sub>block</sub>*, create and broadcast Prepare Request message with these transactions' hashes to start a new round of consensus
+  1. Select transactions from memory pool according to consensus policy after timeout, create and broadcast Prepare Request message with these transactions' hashes to start a new round of consensus

   2. Package and broadcast each 500 selected transactions